Assassinkin/wordsGridGame/README.md

  `stack test`

  * Playing the game:
- run the binary or run `stack exec words` and follow the instructions.
+ Execute the binary or run `stack exec words` and follow the instructions.